 She holds a degree in journalism from the University of Oklahoma where she studied public relations and Native American studies at the Gaylord College of Journalism and Strategic Communication.
 She is an enrolled citizen of the Muscogee (Creek) Nation and is based in Los Angeles with deep ties to her tribe and home in Oklahoma.

-Muscogee (Creek) citizen Sterling Cosper is Program Manager for the Native American Journalists Association, where he was formerly a board member, and has been a board member of the Society of Professional Journalists, Oklahoma Chapter since June 2017.
+Muscogee citizen Sterling Cosper is membership manager for the Native American Journalists Association, where he is a former a board member, and is president of the Society of Professional Journalists, Oklahoma Chapter.

 He was manager of Mvskoke Media at Muscogee Nation and resigned in November 2018 due to the tribal government’s repeal of the original MCN free press law.
 He remains an advocate for tribal free press in alignment with NAJA’s values and mission.